-When shutting down the stove with very small amount of fuel left, fully open the air control.
+When shutting down the stove, use the pellet tool provided and install it as shown in the direction section for the Pellet Adapter.
+Leave the damper in the run position.
 This will allow chimney temperatures to remain as high as possible for as long as possible.
 Remember, cold chimney temperatures create creosote.
+Burning all the fuel out of the stove is the best way to leave your stove between fires.